 To make the slurry, add equal parts cornstarch and water (or wine or stock) in a bowl and mix them vigorously until you’ve formed a paste.

-For each cup of soup you’re making, make 1 tablespoon of cornstarch mixed with 1 tablespoon of liquid.
-That is about the right amount of slurry to thicken your soup, but of course, this depends largely on personal taste and how much thickener you need for this recipe.
+For each cup of soup you’re making, mix 1 tablespoon of cornstarch with 1 tablespoon of liquid.
+That is about the right amount of slurry to thicken your soup, but of course, this depends largely on personal taste and how much thickener you need for the recipe.

 Try experimenting with how much thickener you use.
 It may be a little different from the flour you’ve used in the past.
 Be prepared to try a few versions before you’re completely satisfied.